isomerpages/moe-rgps/_departments/English.md

 **Objectives**<br>
 This programme aims to teach students to: <br>
 * provide students the opportunity to write creatively outside of their usual composition format;<br>
-* nurture creative thinking when students are encouraged to exaggerate a particular incident to create a tall tale; <br>
+* nurture creative thinking when students are encouraged to exaggerate a particular incident to create a tall tale;&nbsp;<br>
 * develop critical thinking skills when students are asked to reflect on the contrast between life in the past and life today, and how it is likely to be in the future;<br>
 * encourage students to develop characters in stories by providing reasons for action and solving a problem;<br>
 * teach students to develop plots by describing actions and emotions of characters, using story elements.